- Brand name

 Things to be careful of

-Be careful driving, operating machinery or doing jobs that require you to be alert until you know how this medicine affects you.
 Ferriprox should not affect your ability to drive or use machinery.
+However, be careful driving, operating machinery or doing jobs that require you to be alert until you know how this medicine affects you.

 Your urine may become a reddish/brown colour.
-This is the most common undesirable effect of deferiprone and it is not harmful.
+This is the most common side effect of Ferriprox and it is not harmful.

 - joint pain and swelling